 This session will include an evaluation of leading risk Management cases, including the US Subprime Crisis and JP Morgan Chase.
 We will look at how some firms correctly anticipated the great crisis of 2008 and what can be done doing forward to prepare for the next crisis.
 Additionally, we will examine latest economic data on the US economy and risk expectations going forward.

-This program is designed to develop the knowledge and understanding of risk management practices for those advancing their careers in financial risk management.
+The risk management course is designed to develop the knowledge and understanding of risk management practices for those advancing their careers in financial risk management.
 The foundations apply across all sectors: banking, insurance, asset management, hedge funds, energy, securities, regulation/supervision and more.

 - Chief Risk Officers and heads of risk management can use this program to develop the talents of their key staff members